-Few people realize that Hungary is a major wine producer globally with a total of 22 wine regions across the country.
+Wine is essential to Hungary: for centuries, it was one of the country's chief exports and a vital sustenance widely available to rich and poor alike.
+Today, still, Hungary is a major wine producer globally with a total of 22 wine regions across the country.
 The most famous is Tokaj, in northeastern Hungary, home of the world's oldest classified wine region, dating back to 1737.
-There, the volcanic soil and the unique microclimate, influenced by the Carpathian foothills and myriad humidity-producing rivers and creeks, give rise to some of the world’s finest wines.
-But there’s more to Hungarian wines than just Tokaj.
+But Hungary's diverse soil offers more than just Tokaj wines.

 A little wine history